blumk/ionic-v3-to-v4/README.md

 ## Components

-This demo app/repo contains only a couple of components of **ionic-angular** which gonna be migrated respectively
+This demo app contains a couple of components of **ionic-angular** which are going to be migrated respectively

 * Navbar
 * Button
 * Action sheet
 * Navigation

-And an example of migration of a **ionic-native** wrapper, respectively
+And an example of a **ionic-native** wrapper which will be migrated too, respectively

 * Camera wrapper